wissamkontar/wissamkontar.github.io/_pages/about.md

 Recent News
 ======

+* <span style="color:darkred"> Recent </span> 03/2023: We have launched our choice-experiment survey to analyze the environmental rebound effect of Automated Vehicle ridesharing.

 * <span style="color:darkred"> Recent </span> 01/2023: Our [Transportation Mode Emissions calculator](https://www.calconic.com/calculator-widgets/transportation-mode-emissions-calculator-c02e/63c48b9a20c258001f9bfe22?layouts=true) is now live.
 This is part of an ongoing research on the environmental footprint of travel.

 * <span style="color:darkred"> Recent </span> 12/2022: You can now checkout the pre-print of our paper ["Bayesian Methods in Automated Vehicle's Car-following Uncertainties: Enabling Strategic Decision Making"](https://arxiv.org/abs/2210.13683)